Availability of high speed broadband has driven the market for hosted VoIP telephony in the USA which is 3 years ahead of the UK.

 What’s more 8×8 are putting on subscribers at a terrific rate – over a thousand new businesses a quarter at approximately 18 seats per business.
 This is all public domain stuff.
 8×8 is a publicly quoted company that turns over around $120m and with a Market Cap of $800m.
 Overall gross margin is 71% with GM on services up at 80% which is how they can achieve the market valuation.

 This business performance is achieved in two ways.
 Firstly all 8×8′s technology was developed in house.
 They don’t have large licenses and royalties to fork out.
 In fact 8×8 owns a lot of patents.
 Secondly everything is low touch, automated and web based including the marketing.
 They do have an inbound sales team because business customers like to talk to a real person before committing to this kind of technology.

-The final interesting point to make is that 8×8 saw a trigger point that stimulated business growth and this was the availability of better quality and more reliable broadband connectivity.
+The final interesting point to make is that 8×8 saw a trigger point that stimulated business growth and this was the availability of high speed broadband – better quality and more reliable broadband connectivity.
 The USA went through this milestone around 3 or maybe four years ago.
 We are only now seeing it happen with the BT rollout of FTTC.

 Since we started to sell FTTC at Timico we have seen it become a lot easier to sell VoIP seats.
 Reliability of the serviced is much better.
 VoIP even becomes a lever to sell people FTTC – they call in for one and we sell ‘em both.

 Our model as a one stop shop is different to that of 8×8 who pass on the connectivity and hosting revenues.
 The 8×8 success in the USA does bode well for the rest of us over in Blighty.